isomerpages/iras-taxacademy/_executive-tax-programmes/programme-calendar.md

 ---
 ### **STRUCTURED TAX PROGRAMME CALENDAR**

-Please refer to the course brochure for the dates.
+Please refer to the respective programme brochure for the programme dates.

 ##### **Executive Tax Programme Level I**